BigIndustries/cm_mesos_ext/README.md

 This part explains the steps to build Apache Mesos - Marathon - Chronos from source with `CentOS 6.5`.

-*You can skip this part if you want to use our pre-build versions and go to step 2.*
+*You can skip this part if you want to use our pre-built versions and go to step 2.*

 ### 1.1 Apache Mesos